 Keep It Simple- We often miss identifying the little things that make our day better.
 You can be grateful that the sun came out, you cooked a great meal, laughed at a funny TikTok video — the point is, you don’t have to work hard at finding it.
 Soon you will pay attention to the things in your day working for you and not against you.

-Focus on People- It can be difficult to be inspired to write about objects.
-Putting a face to feelings of appreciation makes it personal and can boost gratitude.
+Focus on People Not Things - It can be difficult to write about the objects for which we are thankful.
+Putting a face to feelings of appreciation makes it personal and will boost your gratitude journaling practice.